Khloé Kardashian: Public image

 Kardashian has received criticism and negative comments which were focused on her body since Keeping Up with the Kardashians premiered in 2007.
 She has been compared to her sisters Kourtney and Kim with Kardashian recalling "I didn't really realize that I was 'the fat sister' if you will until I went on TV and the media started saying that about me.
 I knew I didn't look like my sisters and I didn't have those shapes, but I didn't think that was wrong".
 Kardashian's physique, notably her face, has attracted significant attention from the media and public in recent years.
 She has received comments from the public regularly saying she looks "unrecognisable".
 However, Kardashian has denied having surgery, stating that when she lost weight she lost fat in her face and also credits her make-up artist.
 She has also been open to using photo editing app Facetune, and stated "Facetune is the best thing to bring to the table.
 It's life-changing" in February 2016.

 Personal life

 Health

 In 2001, Kardashian suffered a traumatic brain injury in a car accident.
 She went through the windshield and suffered a severe concussion, causing long-term memory loss.

-Kardashian has migraines, a condition she has had since she was in sixth grade.
-As an adult, she became a spokesperson for the migraine pharmaceutical Nurtec ODT, which she has said has helped her.

-On October 28, 2020, Kardashian posted a video on social media, revealing that she was diagnosed with COVID-19.
-In the video, she said, "I suffer from migraines, but this was the craziest headache".

-On October 29, 2021, Kardashian announced via Twitter that she and her three-year-old daughter, True, had tested positive for COVID-19.
-Writing on Twitter, Kardashian said "True and I tested positive for Covid.
-I've had to cancel several commitments and I'm sorry I won't be able to make those happen.
-Luckily, I have been vaccinated so all will be ok."

 In October 2022, Kardashian revealed she had had a "rare" tumor removed from her face, having initially assumed it to be a zit.
 She had previously had an operation to remove melanoma when she was 19 years old.